SynthScribe: Deep Multimodal Tools for Synthesizer Sound Retrieval and Exploration

 \subsection{Genetic Mixing}

-The mechanisms for genetic mixing can be described using the language of Genetic Algorithms (GA).
+The genetic mixing feature can be described using the language of Genetic Algorithms (GA).
 Initially, the user selects a group of fit presets to be bred together in order to create a new generation of fit presets.
-To create this new generation of individuals, we breed pairs of preset sounds by having a child randomly inherit whole groups of parameters from one parent or another.
-The breeding mechanism is displayed in Fig.~\ref{fig:crossover}.
-Diva and many other synthesizers are broken down into panels where each panel contains a group of parameters to control a specific aspect of the sound.
+To create this new generation of individuals, we breed pairs of preset sounds by having a child randomly inherit whole groups of parameters from one parent or another (Fig.~\ref{fig:crossover}).
+The parameters of Diva and many other synthesizers are broken down into groups of parameters that control specific aspects of the sound.
 For Diva, we recognize 13 such groups.
 In a breeding operation between parent A and parent B, two children are always created.
 For a specific group of parameters, the first child will randomly inherit either parent As or parent Bs group with equal probability.
 The second child will always receive each group that the first child did not inherit.
 For each pair of parent presets, we complete 5 breeding operations resulting in a total of 10 children per pair.
 This operation is equivalent to a uniform crossover over the groups of parameters.
 Upon creating a new generation of presets, they must be recorded and embedded to maintain search functionalities.
 This is achieved by first using the Python library DawDreamer~\cite{braun2021dawdreamer} to record each preset sound faster than real-time and then using LAION-CLAP to embed each of these new recordings.